‘I’m just still scared’: Uvalde 3rd grader describes surviving massacre

 Uvalde CISD has set up a memorial fund with First State Bank for affected families, especially those with medical and funeral expenses.

 “Please know that the FSB account, the information below, is the only verified location to make any monetary donations.
-No other source is currently recognized,” the district posted to their Facebook page.
+No other source is currently recognized,” the district posted to its Facebook page.

 The district said you can make all checks payable to the “Robb School Memorial Fund” and mail them to 200 E Nopal St. Uvalde, TX 78801.